 Every year various appraisers, collectors and auctions will look at collectible cars that are on the rise and try to jump on them.
-There is a science to figuring out which cars are going to increase in value as cars are obviously a depreciating asset, usually anyway.
-Which is the best part of collectible cars, especially ones that are on the rise, as you can enjoy them and drive them for pretty much free.
+Sometimes this might appear as just a folk of buyers grabbing a specific car and in turn causing it to appreciate.
+However, there is actually a science to figuring out which cars are going to increase in value as cars are obviously a depreciating asset, usually anyway.
+This is of course the best part of collectible cars, especially ones that are on the rise, as you can enjoy them and drive them for pretty much free.
 Of course this shouldn’t be the basis for your financial future, and don’t plan on suddenly making it by selling one of these.
-Also be aware this isn’t the be all and end all of lists and you should always do your market research.
+Also, as always, be aware this isn’t the be all and end all of lists and you should always do your market research.

 1993-1997 Toyota Land Cruiser FZJ80

 Easily the most obvious car on this list, the Toyota Land Cruiser, a nameplate which naturally holds it’s value.
+The Land Cruiser was on our previous Collectable Cars on the Rise list for 2021 and it remains again this year because these are flying like hotcakes.
 The early 70s and 80s Land Cruisers are going for ridiculous prices already, the later model years haven’t really dropped in value too much.
 The early to mid 90s Land Cruisers seem to be the best ones to purchase.
 There is a lot to love about these even if they are bare minimum vehicles, they just work.
-You can land good condition ones for $20,000-30,000, but if you are down to get your hands dirty you can find one that needs some work for $10,000-15,000.
+You can land good condition ones for $25,000-35,000, but if you are down to get your hands dirty you can find one that needs some work for $10,000-15,000.

 1990-95 Volkswagen Corrado

-One of my favourite coupes of the 90s, the Volkswagen Corrado.
+One of my favourite coupes of the 90s, and a returnee to this list, the Volkswagen Corrado.
 Although the base only came with 158 horsepower, it was still good for 140 mph.
 You could increase the power by going for the VR6 which included a 2.8L V6 with 179 horsepower which in 1992 was bumped up further to 187 horsepower.
 The only real downside to these is that they are front-wheel drive and didn’t inherit more of the Porsche bloodline, which is probably why sales declined and VW ended up killing the model.
 However these days, they are picking up in value.
-These were $17,000-20,000 vehicles new but you can get a good condition Corrado now for $6,000-9,000.
+These were $17,000-20,000 vehicles new but you can get a good condition Corrado now for $9,000-12,000.
+I suspect these will dramatically increase in price shortly again.

 2005-2017 Aston Martin V8 Vantage